 Hemorrhoid Injections

-The injection method is typically used for treating minor to medium-sized hemorrhoids that have not prolapsed, meaning they have not protruded from the anus.
-The procedure is relatively painless and requires no anesthesia, and patients can usually return to their normal activities immediately after treatment.
+The injection method is commonly employed for minor to medium-sized internal hemorrhoid operations.
+These hemorrhoids have not prolapsed, indicating they haven't protruded from the anus.
+The procedure is painless, doesn't necessitate anesthesia, and allows patients to resume normal activities immediately after treatment.

 Using injections to remove hemorrhoids is a safe and easy method.
 With no incisions or sutures, the risk of complications such as bleeding or infections is minimal.